ctfer-io/chall-manager/webdocs/dev-guides/extensions/index.md

 ---
 title: Extensions
-description: How to extend chall-manager capabilities ?
+description: How to extend capabilities ?
 categories: [How-to Guides]
 ---

-How can we extend chall-manager capabilities ?
-You cannot, in itself: there is no support for live-mutability of functionalities, plugins, nor there will be (immutability is both an operation and security principle, determinism is a requirement).
+How can we extend capabilities ?
+There is no plan to extend chall-manager API with live-mutability of functionalities, plugins, ...
+This is motivated by security and functionality supports in downstream services (immutability and determinism are to expect from Chall-Manage).

-But as chall-manager is designed as a Micro Service, you _only_ have to reuse it !
+But as Chall-Manager is designed as a Micro Service, you _only_ have to reuse it !

-## Hacking chall-manager API
+## Hacking the API

-Taking a few steps back, you can abstract the chall-manager API to fit your needs:
+Taking a few steps back, you can abstract the Chall-Manager API to fit your needs:
 - the `connection_info` is an **Output** data from the instance to the player.
 - the `flag` is an optional **Output** data from the instance to the backend.
 Then, if you want to pass additional data, you can use those commmunications buses.